joeclark-phd/velocity/README.md

 ==============================================================
 Chapter 10: Financial Services
   * Banking Case Study and Business Matrix
+      * This case study discusses a simple retail bank.
+The bank's goal is to better analyze the bank's accounts in order to market more effectively by offering additional products to households that already have one or more acconts with the bank.
+      * The following requirements were developed:
+          * See five years of historical monthly snapshot data on every account
+          * Every account has a primary balnace.
+The business wants to group different types of accounts in the same analyses and compary primary balances
+          * Every type of account has a set of custom dimensional attributes and numeric facts
+          * Every accout belongs to a single household
+          * Users are also interested in demographic information of individual custmers and households.
+Also, the bank captures and stores behavior scores relatng o the activity or characteristics of each account and household.
   * Dimension Triage to Avoid Too Few Dimensions
       * Household Dimension
       * Multivalued Dimensions and Weighting Factors